-- 69 The approach will also allow to estimation of the equilibrium point where the value in resolution is higher than the insolvency counterfactual.
-The absence of NCWO risk reflects a potential surplus(68) of subordinated resources over the equilibrium point from which NCWO risk is avoided. - 70 The tool estimates the value at the disposal of a bank's creditor in resolution with the respective value in insolvency, based on assumptions about write downs and losses under different circumstances. - (i) The total loss of value for the creditor after resolution is referred to as "resolution haircuts".
+- 69 The approach will also allow the SRB to estimate the equilibrium point where the value in resolution is higher than the insolvency counterfactual.
+The absence of NCWO risk reflects a potential surplus(70) of subordinated resources over the equilibrium point from which NCWO risk is avoided. - 70 The SRB estimates the value of a creditor's claim in resolution with its respective value in insolvency, based on assumptions about write-downs and losses under different circumstances. - (i) The total loss of value for the creditor after resolution is referred to as 'resolution haircuts'.
 In resolution, the value of debt is affected by the full or partial write-down and conversion of the outstanding amount.
-While the part of the claim written down is fully lost, the part of senior claims converted into shares (partially) compensates the creditor for the loss of the debt claim (Box 1). - (ii) In insolvency, the value of debt is affected by any loss the creditor incurs when the amount he/she receives following the liquidation of assets and payment of other liquidation costs is lower than his/her claim, referred to as "insolvency haircuts".
-It is assumed that the total amount of losses may exceed the total amount of the own funds requirement (which equals the MREL LAA + CBR)(69).
-Losses include those which may have contributed to the insolvency situation, and those stemming from the insolvency proceedings, because assets will be liquidated below their book value. - 71 The approach assumes an additional loss in case of insolvency, reflecting the extra losses and costs associated with insolvency proceedings.
-The additional amount (i.e., the haircut on assets) is 10%, applied to total assets minus (MREL LAA + CBR).
-This proxy level might be finetuned in future resolution planning cycles to take into account the composition of assets and the national historical recovery rates in insolvency proceedings, subject to the availability of data from which the SRB can draw reliable conclusions for all Banking Union jurisdictions. - 72 The bank-specific input values to be used in the tool will be derived from the liability structure of the bank as reported in the LDR. - 73 The SRB will base its decisions related to NCWO primarily on the tool.
-In case the underlying assumptions are not well aligned with the specificity of the bank, resulting in NCWO risk not being properly assessed, the SRB might deviate from the numerical outcome in order to better determine the underlying NCWO risk. - 74 The tool and its assumptions will be further refined in future resolution planning cycles based on the experience gained in 2020.
+While the part of the claim written down is fully lost, the part of senior claims converted into shares (partially) compensates the creditor for the loss of the debt claim (Box 1). - (ii) In insolvency, the value of debt is affected by any loss the creditor incurs when the amount he/she receives following the liquidation of assets and payment of other liquidation costs is lower than his/her claim, referred to as 'insolvency haircuts'.
+It is assumed that the total amount of losses may exceed the total amount of the own funds requirement (which equals the MREL LAA + CBR)(71).
+Losses include those which may have contributed to the insolvency situation, and those stemming from the insolvency proceedings, because assets will be liquidated below their book value. - 71 The approach assumes an additional loss in the event of insolvency, reflecting the extra losses and costs associated with insolvency proceedings.
+The additional amount (i.e. the haircut on assets) is 10%, applied to total assets minus the own funds requirement (MREL LAA + CBR).
+This proxy level might be fine-tuned in future resolution planning cycles to take into account the composition of assets and the national historical recovery rates in insolvency proceedings, subject to the availability of data from which the SRB can draw reliable conclusions for all Banking Union jurisdictions. - 72 The bank-specific input values to be used in the SRB's assessment will be derived from the liability structure of the bank as reported in the LDR. - 73 Based on the experience gained, the SRB will consider further enhancements of the methodology in the next cycles.

-(69) A surplus of subordinated resources over the equilibrium point of NCWO needs to be distinguished from a surplus of subordinated resources over MREL: the amount of subordinated resources of a bank may exceed the amount needed to avoid NCWO risk assumed under the quantitative tool, but at the same time be insufficient to meet any Pillar1 subordination requirement.
+^{(&}lt;sup>70) A surplus of subordinated resources over the equilibrium point of NCWO needs to be distinguished from a surplus of subordinated resources over MREL: the amount of subordinated resources of a bank may exceed the amount needed to avoid NCWO risk assumed under the quantitative tool, but at the same time be insufficient to meet any Pillar1 subordination requirement.

-(69) The CBR is the Combined Buffer Requirement.
+(71) The CBR is the Combined Buffer Requirement.